sriramss/docs-csm/install/bootstrap_livecd_remote_iso.md

 <a name="generate-installation-files"></a>
 #### 4.1 Generate Installation Files

 Some files are needed for generating the configuration payload.
 See the [Command Line Configuration Payload](prepare_configuration_payload.md#command_line_configuration_payload) and [Configuration Payload Files](prepare_configuration_payload.md#configuration_payload_files) topics if one has not already prepared the information for this system.
+Continue to step 1 below.

 1. At this time see [Create HMN Connections JSON](create_hmn_connections_json.md) for instructions about creating the `hmn_connections.json`.
 Return to this section when completed.